JohnKendrick/PDielec/docs/_sources/installation.rst.txt

     spglib
     termcolor
     XlsxWriter
     scikit-learn

 GitHub - Windows
 ================

-An Anaconda installation is now the recommended way of installing to a Windows machine.
-See the section on Anaconda above.
+An conda installation is the recommended way of installing on a Windows machine.
+See the section on conda above.
 If the user still wishes to proceed with a local installation based purely on the GitHub releases, see below.

 Installation from repository
 ----------------------------

-This Windows installation method is only needed if installation through Anaconda is not possible.
+This Windows installation method is only needed if installation through conda is not possible.
 A Windows 10 installation from the git repository which works for users without administrator rights involves a few steps but gives an installation that runs all the test cases.
 In the following instructions replace 'yourusername' with your user name.

 Install git